 It’s an amazing feeling when you’ve brought your new guinea pigs home for the first time!
 Whilst its really exciting for us humans it can be a really scary time for guinea pigs.
-Follow our helpful tips to ease their transition and help them settle in:
+Follow our helpful tips for helping your guinea pigs settle in and ease their transition

 Putting them in their new home

 Once you place your guinea pigs in their new home they will no doubt run for cover!
-Don’t take it personally though as guinea pigs are very timid and are used to predators.
-You should have already set their cage or hutch up with good quality hay, chosen their bedding and provided fresh water in a bowl or bottle.
+Don’t take it personally as guinea pigs are very timid and are used to predators.
+You should have already set their cage or hutch up.
+It needs to be filled with good quality hay and your chosen bedding.
+Guinea pigs also need constant access to freshwater in a bowl or bottle.
+This is the first stage for helping your guinea pigs settle in.

-They should also have hay racks filled with fresh hay (or with grass which we fill ours with for our indoor guinea pigs) and have some food out.
-It’s typical to think that your guinea pigs aren’t happy if they freeze or spend long periods of time hiding when they first arrive, this is normal guinea pig behaviour and it will take a few weeks or months for it to settle down.
+They should also have hay racks filled with fresh hay and have some food out.
+It’s typical to think that your guinea pigs aren’t happy if they freeze or spend long periods of time hiding when they first arrive.
+This is normal guinea pig behaviour and it will take a few weeks or months for it to settle down.

-I remember when we brought our guinea pigs home and we didn’t think they had eaten or had any water for days since they just stayed in their hiding holes and didn’t come out.
+I remember when we brought our guinea pigs home and we didn’t think they had eaten or had any water for days!
+It seemed like they just stayed in their hiding holes and didn’t come out.

 They were actually being very clever piggies and sneaking out at night to eat, drink and have a good run about.
-Guinea pigs remain skittish for a while and even now our piggies run for cover when we first approach them as it’s their natural instinct.
+Guinea pigs remain skittish for a while and some never lose their fleeing instinct.
+Occasionally our piggies still run for cover when we first approach them as it’s their natural instinct.

 Let them be